-Canada is the world’s largest producer and exporter of potash and Canpotex Limited (Canpotex) is one of the world’s largest suppliers of this vital ingredient used as fertilizer in agriculture.
+Canada is the world’s largest exporter of potash and Canpotex Limited (Canpotex) is one of the world’s largest suppliers of this vital ingredient used as fertilizer in agriculture.

 Read about Canpotex’s 50-year history of helping to nourish the world’s fields in pursuit of food security and how as one of Canada’s largest exporters, it uses our International Prime Contractor program to deliver potash to Bangladesh.